CSS fingerprinting: Techniques

 CSS fingerprinting techniques are typically dependent on abusing specific features of CSS to detect attributes about the system that CSS would not ordinarily be able to access.
-The process usually consists of two parts: the initial access of the information on the user's system, and the subsequent exfiltration of that information.
+The process usually consists of two parts: the initial access to the information on the user's system, and the subsequent exfiltration of that information.
 While there are many ways of gaining access to data through CSS fingerprinting, exfiltrating it purely through CSS is difficult since the browser does not allow the dynamic generation of URLs in CSS.
 As a result, CSS fingerprinting typically relies on making a conditional networking request.
 Examples include using a background image on a CSS selector, a font retrieval on a media query, and using a conditional image-set directive.

 One particular method of CSS-based fingerprinting is font fingerprinting, which focuses on detecting the presence of specific fonts on a user's system.
 By revealing the presence of certain fonts, a website can infer whether certain applications have been installed by the user.
-This involves the website loading a font using the @font-face CSS directive, or directly loading a CSS font by applying the font-family directive to a HTML element.
+This involves the website loading a font using the @font-face CSS directive, or directly loading a CSS font by applying the font-family directive to an HTML element.
 By measuring the size of the element when the font-family directive is applied directly, a website can infer the presence of system fonts and other applications.
-Another font-based attack proposed by Heiderich et al. in 2017 centered around loading specially prepared fonts where the glyphs for a set of letters had been swapped out for zero-width glyphs.
+Another font-based attack proposed by Heiderich et al. in 2012 centered around loading specially prepared fonts where the glyphs for a set of letters had been swapped out for zero-width glyphs.
 Once these fonts have loaded, an attacker can apply these fonts on an element containing data they want to leak.
 Using a series of CSS animations and height/width queries, the attacker can infer the heights of the characters which are not zero-width characters making it possible to leak the data contained in the element character by character.